isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Reason

-Using `unique_ptr` in this way both documents and enforces the function call's reseating semantics.
+Using `unique_ptr` in this way both documents and enforces the function call’s reseating semantics.

 ##### Note

-"reseat" means "making a reference or a smart pointer refer to a different object."
+“reseat” means “making a reference or a smart pointer refer to a different object.”

 ##### Example